 Extremely Loud and Incredibly Close

-Oskar, a brilliant nine year old with Asperger’s syndrome, must cope with his father’s death, who died on the September 11, 2001 attacks.
+Oskar, a brilliant nine-year-old with Asperger’s syndrome, must cope with his father’s death, who died on the September 11, 2001 attacks.
 One day, he finds a mysterious key that his father left him and he begins a search across New York in search of the key’s lock.
-The story unfolds nicely, although the second half was much better than the first half.
+The story unfolds nicely, although the second half was better than the first half.
 Overall, I enjoyed it, although its pace and style isn’t for everyone.
 The cast is incredible, with newcomer Thomas Horn and Tom Hanks and Sandra Bullock.